yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-030_ZIP_Code_Accepts_Alphanumeric_Characters.md

-# TC-049 – Verify ZIP Code accepts alphanumeric input (letters + numbers)
+# TC-030 – Verify ZIP Code accepts alphanumeric input (letters + numbers)

 ## 🧪 Test Steps
 1. Open Add New Address form
-2. Locate the "ZIP Code" field
+2. Enter a valid country name
+3. Enter a valid name
+4. Enter a valid mobile phone number
-3. Enter a mixed value (e.g., A1B2C3 or 123ABC)
+5. Enter a mixed value (e.g., A1B2C3 or 123ABC)
-4. Fill all other required fields
+6. Fill all other required fields
-5. Click on "Submit"
+7. Click on "Submit"

 ---